mia-platform/crud-service/docs/60_Usage_Best_Practices.md

 Implementing a pagination mechanism through the CRUD Service APIs is preferable when dealing with a static dataset with a low rate of update/delete operations.

-When there is a **high number of update** operations, it is strongly recommended to apply sorting based on immutable fields, such as primary keys.
+When there is a **high number of update** operations, it is strongly recommended to apply to sort based on immutable fields, such as primary keys.
 These keys should be covered by MongoDB indexes to avoid excessive resource consumption by the Replica Set.

 When there is a **high number of delete** operations, the possibility of record loss between requests is unavoidable.
 In this case, it is preferable to execute only one request within the procedure or use data streaming through the `GET /export` method.